-Dr Philippa Webb is Reader in Public International Law.
+Philippa Webb is Professor of Public International Law.
 She joined The Dickson Poon School of Law in 2012 after a decade in international legal practice.
 She was previously visiting Assistant Professor in the Advanced LLM Programme at Leiden University (2009-2011).
 She has been Visiting Professor at Université Paris X Nanterre, ESADE Law School and Pepperdine University’s London programme.

-See the King's Research Portal for full details of Dr Webb's research activities.
+See the King's Research Portal for full details of Professor Webb's research activities.